DragonMeme/terraform-linux-vm-azure/README.md

 ### Windows 10:
 Preparation: You will have to have terraform setup as an environment variable before following this step.
 Otherwise the easy way is to move the `terraform.exe` file to the same directory as your project.

-If doing the easy way, your command prefix will be `./terraform` instead of `terraform`.
+Note: If doing the easy way, your command prefix will be `./terraform` instead of `terraform`.

 1.)
 Enter command `terraform init` in your terminal.